 Dark mode.
 Switch on or off the whitish and blackish versions of the theme.

 Share dashboard.
-Share within your organization or externally your dashboard (see Learn about Access Restrictions and Public Sharing).
+Share within your organization or externally your dashboard (see Learn about Public or External Sharing).

 Access restriction.
-Turn your dashboard private or accessible to the whole organization (see Learn about Access Restrictions and Public Sharing).
+Turn your dashboard private or accessible to the whole organization (see Learn about Access Restrictions).

 Edit mode.
 Click here to enter the edition mode to configure your gadgets or add new ones.